-That day we was about to move from Florence to Venice, but was stopped by Dozza – the tiny Romagna castle and town near Bologne.
+That day we were about to move from Florence to Venice, but was stopped by Dozza, the tiny Romagna castle and town near Bologne.

-Dozza has the peak of the growth in XV century because of strategical advances of its disposition on the Romagna ways and wise management by Katerina Sforza.
+Dozza had its peak of the growth in XV century thanks to strategical advances of its disposition on the Romagna ways and wise management by Katerina Sforza.

-Sforza made the small town on the hill a power fortress and used it as a military instrument.
+Sforza rebuilt a small town on a hill into a power fortress and used it as a military instrument.

-The history of Italy has numerous of intrigues and the lands around Dozza was very interesting for neighbors.
-In 1499 Cesare Borgia has occupied all territories of Sforza.
+The history of Italy has numerous of intrigues, and the lands around Dozza were very interesting for neighbors.
+In 1499, Cesare Borgia has occupied lands of Sforza.

-After this trip we have read in Internet, that last three centuries Dozza is renowned for the wonderful wines, and Rocca Sforzesca castle has not simple testing center, but the museum of wine of region – Enoteca Regionale.
+After this trip, we have read in Internet that last three centuries, Dozza is renowned for the wonderful wines, and Rocca Sforzesca castle has not simple testing center, but the museum of wine of the region, Enoteca Regionale.

 The local white wines Albana where the first in Italy obtained category DOCG.
-People are proud of their vineyards and their history – the Venetian doges ordered the wines here.
+People are proud of their vineyards and their history, Venetian doges ordered wines here.